SkyrilHD/HP-8x70W-Hackintosh/README.md

 This repo includes an OpenCore EFI for 8570W.
 If anyone has an 8770W, we would like to hear a feedback [here](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/14).

 ### This EFI only works on NVIDIA GPUs and TN-Panel.
-DreamColor will not be supported!
+DreamColor screens will not be supported!

 AMD FirePro M4000 users can check [here](https://github.com/SkyrilHD/HP-8570W-Hackintosh/discussions/20).